 SOAR also strongly opposes Yeeland's plan to build the power plant.
 The group knows from studying birds that Lauret cranes do not live as long in zoos or have as many chicks as they do in their natural habitat.
 SOAR has already helped angry Grusans stage several protests in front of the Yeeland Embassy in Grusa and in Yeeland's capital city.
-These protests have received a lot of negative international media attention and embarrassed the Yeeland government.
+These protests have received a lot of negative international media attention and left the Yeeland government scrambling for a response.
 SOAR and Grusa have been trying for three years to bring Yeeland to the negotiating table, and Yeeland finally agreed after the latest (and largest protest) last month.

 As an alternative to hydroelectricity, Yeeland could instead invest in wind and solar energy technology, which cost about the same.
 However, Yeeland would have to study the possibilities, develop a completely new energy plan, and only then begin building.
 That process could take up to three years.
 In the meantime, Yeeland's cities would continue to experience significant power outages.
+Also, if Yeeland changes its energy plan, 20,000 Yeeland construction workers and 4,000 Americans will lose their jobs as a result.